Jacopo-Surrey/microdosimetryDetector/README.md

     cmake /path/to/source

 to compile with the diamond detector.
-Alternatively the reference silicon detector can be used with:
+Alternatively the reference silicon detector can be used with (unimplemented as of yet):

     cmake /path/to/source -DUSE_SILICON=ON